GiorgioMorales/giorgiomorales.github.io/_posts/2020-10-19-Layer-wise-Relevance-Propagation-in-Pytorch.md

 Note that we are applying two reshaping operations before the 4th and 17th layers.
 This corresponds to the reshaping operation we applied in the $\texttt{Hyper3DNetLite.forward()}$ method of the previous section (this allows to reshape from 4-D to 3-D tensors, and from 3-D to 1-D tensors, respectively).

 Now we calculate the relevance of the last layer.
 We will do this by simply taking the greatest value of the last activation.
-In this example, we are working with a multi-class classification problem, so, taking in mind that the last fully-connected layer has as many neurons/units as classes we have, each value of the last activation vector is related to the confidence of the classification
+In this example, we are working with a multi-class classification problem, so, taking in mind that the last fully-connected layer has as many neurons/units as classes we have, each value of the last activation vector is related to the confidence that the corresponding unit represents the correct class (e.g. if the resulting A[-1] vector has three elements and the second one is the greatest, it means that the network predicted that the input image correponds to the second class).
+We will assume that the classification of the network is correct and we will mask the A[-1] vector conserving only the greatest value, as we will show below.
+The intuition behind this is that we will propagate the relevance backwards asking "which parts of the image are responsible for the activation of the $i$-th output unit" or "which parts of the image are more relevant when the network classifies it as the $i$-th class".